 What is Chicken Tikka Masala?

 Chicken Tikka Masala is a restaurant-favorite Indian Curry with chunks of marinated chicken in a rich-creamy tomato sauce.
 Traditionally, the marinated chicken is grilled in a tandoor oven before adding it to the creamy curry.
-Many places like Northern India, Scotland, and United Kingdom claim to be the origins of this curry.
+Many places like Northern India, Scotland, and the United Kingdom claim to be the origins of this curry.
 It has also been declared Britain’s National Dish!

 Before we get started with the recipe, let me explain the ingredients I like to use and the reasons why!